-When a cat appears to be confused, disoriented or unable to process information as quickly as other cats, the reason isn't necessarily substandard intelligence.
+When a cat appears to be confused, disoriented, or unable to process information as quickly as other cats, the reason isn't necessarily substandard intelligence.
 Since cats and people suffer from many of the same maladies, such symptoms might suggest almost as many possible causes.
-Among them are brain damage or other neurological problems, strokes, seizure disorders, genetic abnormalities and a wide range of viral, infectious and immunological diseases.
-Only a vet can narrow down the potential causes with hope of arriving at an accurate diagnosis.
+Among them are brain damage or other neurological problems, strokes, seizure disorders, genetic abnormalities, and a wide range of viral, infectious and immunological diseases.
+Only a vet can narrow down the potential causes with the hope of arriving at an accurate diagnosis.

 Siamese cats, for example, all carry a mutated gene responsible for partial albinism, which is why they're born white and have blue eyes.
 That breed is susceptible to the feline version of a genetically transmitted disease that affects humans and causes multiple abnormalities, including facial deformity, in both: Maroteaux-Lamy syndrome, or mucopolysaccharidosis.
-Even though some people associate facial deformities with mental retardation, low intelligence isn't a symptom of that disease.
+Even though some people associate facial deformities with mental retardation, cat mental disabilities aren't a symptom of that disease.

-After pictures went viral on the Internet, Kenny started being known as the world's first "retarded" tiger with Down syndrome.
+After pictures went viral on the Internet, Kenny started being known as the world's first tiger with Down syndrome.
 He and his brother Willie, who had orange coloring but crossed eyes, were the offspring of white tiger siblings forced to mate.
 Kenny died of cancer in 2008 at the age of 10.
 Whether he was actually afflicted with Down syndrome or any other kind of so-called retardation has never been confirmed.

-Cats age 9 or older sometimes start to experience a decline in cognitive function called cognitive dysfunction syndrome.
+Cats age nine or older sometimes start to experience a decline in cognitive function called cognitive dysfunction syndrome.
 CDS is a default diagnosis that vets make when no other disorder can be found to account for behavioral changes such as litter box accidents, uncharacteristic displays of anxiety and general disorientation, and failure to recognize familiar people and places.

 Intestinal parasites such as roundworms and tapeworms can be debilitating enough to stunt the growth of kittens.
-Abnormalities of the endocrine system such as an underactive thyroid gland -- hypothyroidism -- can also retard a cat's development.
+Abnormalities of the endocrine system such as an underactive thyroid gland — hypothyroidism — can also retard a cat's development.
 If a pregnant female cat contracts the virus responsible for feline distemper, her kittens are likely to be born with severe brain damage.